hsu-library-project-x/citing-insights-beta/README.md

 # Citing Insights

 A web application designed to streamline assessment of students' information literacy and other skills.
 With Citing Insights, you can upload a student paper, all the citations are detected and discovery of the sources are made easy.
 The tool is designed so you can leverage and/or edit AAC&U Information Literacy and other assessment rubrics to the student papers, and annotate, providing students with feedback, or providing accrediting bodies with detailed reports.
-Citing Insights was developed by students working at Humboldt State University Library, thanks to funding from CSU Graduation Initiative 2025.

 ## Version
  Beta